ScilifelabDataCentre/Data-Tracker/docs/source/permissions.rst

 Current units
 =============

+DOI_REVIEWER
+    May evaluate DOI requests and create DOI entries.
 LOGGED_IN
-    Task require a logged in user (e.g. show user info) ORDERS_SELF
+    Task require a logged in user (e.g. show user info).
+Use the decorator ``user.login_required``.
-    CRUD permissions for owned orders and datasets for the orders.
 DATA_MANAGEMENT
     May modify any order, dataset, or project.
 Includes ``ORDERS_SELF`` and ``OWNERS_READ``.
+ORDERS_SELF
+    CRUD permissions for owned orders and datasets for the orders.
 OWNERS_READ
     May access all entity owner information.
 USER_MANAGEMENT
     May modify any user.
-DOI_REVIEWER
-    May evaluate and accept DOI requests.